wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   have custom scripts referencing provd_pycli, you'll need to update them.
 * The xivo-agentctl command (deprecated in 15.06) has been removed in favor of xivo-agentd-cli.
 If you have custom scripts referencing xivo-agentctl, you'll need to update them.
+* xivo-agentd now use HTTPS.
+If you have custom development using this service, update your configuration accordingly.
+The xivo-agentd-client library, used to interact with xivo-agentd, has also been updated to use HTTPS by default.

 15.17